emmastac/RERD-tool/README.md

   Contact
   --------

-   If you want to provide us with bug reports, or if you need support with RERD tool's execution, feel free to contact me (Emmanouela Stachtiari, Ph.D) at emmastac@csd.auth.gr.
+   To report bugs or to ask support with the use of RERD, feel free to contact me (Emmanouela Stachtiari, Ph.D) at emmastac@csd.auth.gr.